 Should You Use Credit Cards to Pay Medical Bills?

-Using a credit cards to pay medical debt, even cards with an introductory low or zero interest rate, can end up making debt issues worse unless the debt can be paid off quickly.
+Using a credit cards to pay medical debt or consolidate medical debt, even cards with an introductory low or zero interest rate, can end up making debt issues worse unless the debt can be paid off quickly.

 Credit cards, unlike medical bills, have compounding interest.
 If the amount of the medical debt is low and can be paid back quickly, the harm isn’t too great.
 But bills that aren’t paid back fast compile interest, and the card-holder ends up owing more money.